 Results of another major study, called ASCEND, also published in the NEJM in 2018, showed that daily aspirin use in diabetic patients who had never had cardiovascular disease led to a lower risk of serious heart disease, but this benefit was offset by an increased risk of major bleeding.

 A third major study, called ARRIVE, published in Lancet in 2018, studied long-term daily use of low-dose aspirin in adults (average age 64 years) without prior cardiovascular disease or diabetes who had low 10-year risk of developing cardiovascular disease, although the researchers had aimed to enroll subjects with moderate risk.
 After a median of five years of follow-up, the two groups had similar rates of adverse cardiovascular events, but 1% of the aspirin-group subjects experienced gastrointestinal bleeding compared with only 0.5% of the placebo-group subjects, a difference that was statistically significant.

-In 2021, New England Journal of Medicine published results of a new trial called ADAPTABLE that showed that in patients with a high risk of cardiovascular disease, daily low-dose aspirin was equally effective as higher-dose aspirin for preventing strokes, heart attacks and deaths from cardiovascular disease.
+In 2021, The New England Journal of Medicine published results of a new trial called ADAPTABLE that showed that, in patients with a high risk of cardiovascular disease, daily low-dose aspirin was equally effective as higher-dose aspirin for preventing strokes, heart attacks and deaths from cardiovascular disease.

 Regulatory actions surrounding aspirin

 2003: Bayer, the manufacturer of Genuine Bayer Aspirin, petitioned the FDA to allow the use of aspirin to reduce the risk of a first heart attack in patients with a coronary heart disease risk of 10% or greater over 10 years.
 This is known as primary prevention.